verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 At this point, the MySQL cluster has been restored successfully from the backup, along with the PVCs that were deleted previously.

-The removal and recreation of the MySQL cluster may cause the Keycloak pods to go into crashloop state since MySQL goes offline during the restore operation.
+The removal and recreation of the MySQL cluster may cause the Keycloak pods to go into a crashloop state because MySQL goes offline during the restore operation.
-Keycloak is set up to self-heal and will go into `Running` state once all backends are available.
-You may also choose to force Keycloak bring-up, by using the commands below
+Keycloak is set up to self-heal and will go into a `Running` state after all the back ends are available.
+You may also choose to force a Keycloak bring-up, by using the following commands:

 ```shell
 KEYCLOAK_REPLICAS=$(kubectl get sts -n keycloak keycloak -o custom-columns=:status.replicas --no-headers)